UW-Macrostrat/corelle/README.md

 easily changed using the `CORELLE_DB` environment variable.

 To install the backend, run `make install` in this repository.
-The `corelle` executable should become available on your path. `make init` imports models and feature datasets.
+The `corelle` executable should be installed on your path. `make init` imports models and feature datasets.
 Then `corelle serve` starts the testing API server.

 To build (and continuously watch) the frontend, run `make dev`.